-Foreign couples, non Danish residents and citizens, people from all over the world come to Denmark to get married as it is easier to do this and travel to Denmark and thus avoid bureaucracy and long administrational processes in countries of residence.
+Foreign couples, non-Danish residents and citizens, people from all over the world come to Denmark to get married.
+It is easier to do this and travel to Denmark and thus avoids bureaucracy and long administrational processes in countries of residence.
 The marriage certificates are international, legally recognised and issued in five different languages and the weddings are fast, it makes Denmark one of the best countries for a fast and easy wedding in the world.

 We consider ourselves the best option for international couples and have helped over 4.000 international couples get married in Denmark in legally recognized civil ceremonies worldwide.

-There has been no situation with a fast turnaround.
-We have not been able to help, with a fast turnaround, in less than a month as we have complete faith in our expertise, knowledge, efficiency, and experience.
+There has been no situation with a fast turnaround, and we have not been able to help, with a quick turnaround, in less than a month as we have complete faith in our expertise, knowledge, efficiency, and experience.
 So we can confidently say that we believe we are the best agency if you are looking at Getting Married in Denmark.

 There is no situation for getting married in Denmark that we consider a complicated situation.
 We have helped over 4.000 international couples get married in Denmark, and we have processed documents from all over the world for the wedding paperwork and applications.

-The legalisation in Denmark is an apostille which is attached to the original document.
-The apostille is always in Danish and English and is recognised worldwide.
+The legalization in Denmark is an apostille attached to the original document, and the apostille is always in Danish and English and is recognized worldwide.

-As Denmark is in the Hague convention it is only the apostille that is needed rather than the full three stage legalisation in non Hague convention country issued documents.
+As Denmark is in the Hague convention, only the apostille is needed rather than the full three-stage legalization in non-Hague convention country-issued documents.

-Although the marriage certificates are legally recognised worldwide, the Legalisation is the full, further and maximum level of verification and legalisation that is possible on any document.
+Although the marriage certificates are legally recognized worldwide, the Legalisation is the complete, further, and maximum level of verification and legalisation possible on any document.